 This section describes the possible network layouts for PAS deployments as covered by the reference architecture of Ops Manager on GCP.

 At a high level, there are currently two possible ways of granting public Internet access to PAS as described by the reference architecture:

 NAT provides connectivity from PAS internals to the public Internet.

-- The procedures in Installing Pivotal Platform on GCP Manually use this method.
+- The procedures in Installing Ops Manager on GCP use this method.

 Every VM receives its own public IP address (no NAT).

 If you prefer not to use a NAT solution, you can configure Pivotal Platform on GCP to assign public IP addresses for all components.
 This type of deployment may be more performant since most of the network traffic between Pivotal Platform components are routed through the front end load balancer and the Gorouter.